Operation Searchlight: Composition of Pakistan Armed Forces in East Pakistan

-20% of the East Pakistan Rifles (EPR) personnel were also from West Pakistan, while the support elements of the various units and cantonments were mostly of mixed nationality.
+Twenty percent of the East Pakistan Rifles (EPR) personnel were also from West Pakistan, while the support elements of the various units and cantonments were mostly of mixed nationality.
 Most of the individual unit commanders and majority of the officers were from West Pakistan.
 West Pakistani Army personnel were also posted at Station HQ, Dhaka, Pakistan Ordnance Factory, Gazipur, Central Ordnance Depot, Dhaka, Ammunition Depot, Rajendrapur, Embercation Unit – Chittagong and with some field intelligence units.

 The Pakistan Air Force had 20 F-86 Sabre Jets and 3 T-33 Trainers at the Dhaka airbase.
 The Army aviation wing had a flight of 2 Mil Mi-8 and 2 Alouette III helicopters, under the command of Major Liakat Bukhari posted in East Pakistan.
 The whole squadron was transferred to Dhaka after 25 March 1971.
 C-130 Hercules planes were transferred from West Pakistan to Dhaka for the operation.
 Airfields were located in Chittagong, Comilla, Lalmonirhat near Rangpur, in Salutikor near Sylhet, in Jessore and near Thakurgaon.

 Rear-Admiral Mohammad Shariff (later 4-Star Admiral) was given the command of the navy in East Pakistan.
 The Pakistan Navy had 4 gunboats (Rajshahi, Jessore, Comilla, and Sylhet) a patrol boat (Balaghat) and the destroyer PNS Jahangir in East Pakistan.
 PNS Babur, flagship of the Pakistan Navy would visit East Pakistan after the operation started.
 Major naval bases were located in Dhaka, Chittagong and Mongla.